 Bullying can take many forms and we have several policies that cover different aspects of bullying.

-Please see the Anti-Bullying Policy and the Behaviour Policy for further information.
+Please see the Anti-Bullying Policy, the Behaviour Policy and paragraph 5.8 of this policy for further information.

 Dealing with bullying for both victim and perpetrator takes a supportive, restorative justice and punitive approach depending on each situation.
 There may sometimes be misunderstanding about the meaning of the term 'bullying'.
 One- off incidents, whilst they may be very serious and must always be dealt with, do not fall within the definition of 'bullying'.